JankariTech/blog/src/assets/BDDWithFlutter/BDDWithFlutter.md

   So that I notice if one is missing
 ```

-The first line is just a title of the feature; the other three lines should answer the questions [Who wants to achieve what and why with this particular feature](https://www.bibleserver.com/ESV/Luke15%3A4).
-If you cannot answer those questions for a particular feature of your app, then you actually should not implement that feature; there is no use-case for it.
+The first line is just a title of the feature.
+The following three lines should answer the questions ["Who wants to achieve what and why with this particular feature?"](https://www.bibleserver.com/ESV/Luke15%3A4).
+If you cannot answer those questions for a particular feature of your app, then you should not implement that feature; there is no use case for it.
 Next, we have to describe the specific behavior of the app.
 For that, Gherkin provides 3 different keywords:
 - **Given** - prerequisites for the scenario
 - **When** - the action to be tested